 Henry Blair is a novelist and a poet.
-He has a master’s degree in neuroscience and bachelor’s degree in psychology, and he and his wife are the parents of a four-year-old boy.
-All these come into play in the book Lovism.
+He is also a former human rights worker who worked with the UN and with international human rights organizations.
+He has a master’s degree in neuroscience and a bachelor’s in psychology, and he and his wife are the parents of a four-year-old boy.

-Based on his experiences as a human rights worker who worked in collaboration with UN agencies and international human rights organizations, and following years of being from youth an activist in the ideological left, Blair reveals how feminism has transformed into a set of views that contradict humanism and equality, by adopting female supremacy and deep sexism, that is, female anti-male racism.
-With referenced data and accessible explanations about the neuroscience of our sexuality, provided to replace the existing misconceptions generated by feminism, he portrays a new conversation.
+Following years of being from youth an activist in the ideological left, Blair reveals how feminism has transformed itself into a view which contradicts humanism and equality, when it adopted female supremacy and deep sexism, that is, female anti-male racism.
+With referenced data and accessible explanations about the neuroscience of our human sexuality, provided to replace the existing misconceptions generated by feminism, Blair portrays a new conversation between men and women.

 While his novels were awarded several prizes, Lovism appears under the alias Henry Blair.
-He chose to use an alias due to the atmosphere of violence and threats (expressed in such slogans as “kill all men”), employed today to deter writers from thinking freely about the assumptions and conclusions of feminism, to silence perspectives and information before they could reach the public, and by that to eliminate any possibility of proposing a new, universalist, humanist and humane paradigm of equality for both sexes.
+He chose to use an alias due to the atmosphere of violence and threat expressed in such slogans as “kill all men” and in cancelling and bans, which are used for deterring writers from thinking freely about the assumptions and conclusions of feminism, to silence information and perspectives before they could reach the public, and by that, to eliminate any possibility for a new, universalist, humanist and humane paradigm of equality for both sexes.